 The location is perfect!

-It’s only around 5 minutes walking from Chau Doc wet market, and even though the hotel lobby wasn’t really eye-catching at the first glance, the location is exactly next to Jollibee!
+It’s only around 5 minutes walking from Chau Doc wet market with plenty of Vietnamese food options to try on, and even though the hotel lobby wasn’t really eye-catching at the first glance, the location is exactly next to Jollibee!
 I’m not even a Filipino, but I was so excited when I found out as I directly went there for dinner on my first night in Chau Doc. 🙂

 And the check-in process was so smooth.
 The receptionist in charge, the guy who later introduced himself as Faishal as he tried to write it in Arabic later on (I don’t know how he could tell that I could read Arabic, but well…), was so helpful.